Austin A40 Somerset

 See Austin A40 for other A40 models.

 The Austin A40 Somerset is a motor car which was produced by the Austin Motor Company from 1952 until 1954.
 The Somerset replaced the Austin A40 Devon and, as a body-on-frame car, it was comparable in size to its predecessor.
 It shared a number of components with the Devon which included a similar 1.2 litre straight-4 pushrod engine.
-The Somerset's engine was updated to produce 42 hp (31 kW), compared to the Devon's 40 hp (30 kW), giving the car a top speed of 70 mi/h.
+The Somerset's engine was uprated to produce 42 hp (31 kW), compared to the Devon's 40 hp (30 kW), giving the car a top speed of 70 mi/h.

 Engineering

 The Somerset features an updated "Transatlantic" body style with flowing lines as distinct from the Devon's bulky looking body.
 Resembling the larger Austin A70 Hereford, its design was aimed at improving export sales, particularly to America.
 Initially offered as only a 4-door saloon, a 3-passenger 2-door convertible, of the same body style was introduced in late 1952.
 The convertible replaced the earlier Austin A40 Dorset.

 The body of the convertible was made by Carbodies of Coventry and the model was marketed as the Austin A40 Somerset Coupé.
 This particular style was also known as a 'drophead' coupé in the United Kingdom.
 The convertible differed from the saloon in having separate front seats that folded forward to give access to the rear.
 An additional convertible, the Austin A40 Sports, was carried over from the earlier A40 Devon and Dorset range but was discontinued with the arrival of the Somerset Coupé.